 - ESS-DIVE’s Archive Partnership Board (APB)

 - ESS Cyberinfrastructure Working Groups and Executive Committee

 Archive Partnership Board

-Our Archive Partnership Board will directly advise the ESS-DIVE project team, and and determine key priorities for ESS-DIVE development.
-It will be composed of representatives from major ESS projects/programs, and at-large members representing users to provide input on priorities, needs and services.
-We are in the process of forming our Archive Partnership Board.
-If you are interested in serving as an advisor to ESS-DIVE, contact firstname.lastname@example.org.
+Our Archive Partnership Board directly advises the ESS-DIVE project team, and determine key priorities for ESS-DIVE development.
+It is composed of representatives from major ESS projects/programs, and at-large members representing users to provide input on priorities, needs and services.
+We formed our Archive Partnership Board.
+If you are interested in joining the board and serving as an advisor to ESS-DIVE, contact email@example.com.

 ESS Cyberinfrastucture Working Groups